digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 #### The system must be able to keep the original bitstream
 #### The system must be able to provide reports on the success/failure of ingest activities

 These three are all core aspects of Fedora itself, and we will expose them to dashboard/admin applications via the Storage API.
+The "original bitstream" is assumed to mean the file to be preserved, i.e., the system is not just making access copies and discarding the original.

+What defines the original bitstream is a policy decision, however.
+For example, a manuscript digitisation activity may capture camera RAW files, but decide NOT to preserve these after processing, and only preserve TIFFs or JPEG 2000.

 ### Characterising ingested digital (?)

 #### The system must identify known file formats and reference registries of further information

 This won't happen in Fedora.
-It will be the responsibility of pipelines higher up to run tools that identify what PRONOM file type a file has; this PRONOM identifier references the PRONOM registry.
+It will be the responsibility of **pipelines** higher up to run tools that identify what PRONOM file type a file has; this PRONOM identifier references the PRONOM registry.
 The PRONOM identifier will usually be stored in Fedora within a METS file for the digital object.
 We will also store the content type (aka media type aka mime type), where known, as a field in Fedora itself _as well as in the METS file_.

 The significance of the content type is often downplayed and while the PRONOM identification is crucial, the fact that the content will be provided over the web means we should where possible record our best understanding of the content type as well.

+Part of the overall system design is to specify **pipelines** that produce metadata, such as virus checking and file format identification.
+How these are invoked is still to be designed.

 ### Replication and storage management